-&lt;sup>4 City official or employee means a person elected, appointed or otherwise serving in any capacity with the city in any position established by the Birmingham City Charter or by city ordinance which involves the exercise of a public power, trust or duty.
+4 City official or employee means a person elected, appointed or otherwise serving in any capacity with the city in any position established by the Birmingham City Charter or by city ordinance which involves the exercise of a public power, trust or duty.
 (Birmingham Code of Ethics, § 2-322).

-- observe in their official acts the highest standards of ethical conduct and to discharge the duties of their offices faithfully, regardless of personal consideration, recognizing that their official conduct should be above reproach. - safeguard public confidence by being honest, fair and respectful of all persons and property with whom they have contact, by maintaining nonpartisanship in all official acts, and by avoiding official conduct which may tend to undermine respect for city officials and employees and for the city as an institution.
+- uphold the Constitution of the United States and the Constitution of the State and carry out impartially and comply with the laws of the nation, state, and the city. - not exceed their authority or breach the law or ask others to do so. - observe in their official acts the highest standards of ethical conduct and to discharge the duties of their offices faithfully, regardless of personal consideration, recognizing that their official conduct should be above reproach. - safeguard public confidence by being honest, fair and respectful of all persons and property with whom they have contact, by maintaining nonpartisanship in all official acts, and by avoiding official conduct which may tend to undermine respect for city officials and employees and for the city as an institution.